KiwiDevelopment/KiwiQuery/README.md

 # KiwiQuery

-Assert the number of SQL queries EF Core executes in your integration tests.
-Catch N+1 problems before they hit production.
+Catch hidden EF Core queries before they hit production

+EF silently executed 15 queries instead of 2.
+Tests passed.
+No warnings.

+KiwiQuery fails your tests when query count unexpectedly grows.

 Tired of writing the same `DbCommandInterceptor` boilerplate in every project just to check if your endpoint makes too many queries?
 This is for you.